 Source: Duluth Public Library Board Minutes, Dec.
 2, 2025Library Services Manager Carla Powers and staff tour the Arrowpointe Building at 4316 Rice Lake Road as a potential new Main Library site.
 That same day, Powers emails the City Council describing the idea.

 Source: Library Board Minutes, Jan.
-6, 2026A Reader's View in the DNT calls Arrowpointe "a terrible idea" on access grounds, proposing the former Central High School site as a grander civic-library alternative.
+6, 2026A Reader's View in the DNT calls Arrowpointe "a terrible idea" on access grounds.

-Source: City of Duluth press release, Jan.
-30, 2026; Library Board Minutes, Feb.
-3, 2026A member of the public raises questions at the Library Board about "Duluth Public Library relocation and timeline."
+Source: Duluth News Tribune, Jan.
+17, 2026A member of the public raises questions at the Library Board about "Duluth Public Library relocation and timeline."
 Consultant feasibility study reported as "in progress" and projected to wrap up mid-February.

 Source: Library Board Minutes, Feb.
 3, 2026The Friends of the Library report to the Library Board: "Community member Gerri Williams is organizing a group of library supporters with the goal of keeping the Duluth Public Library in its current location in central downtown."